peawyoyoyin/accrevo-company-api/README.md

 mysql> source /path/to/createtable.sql
 ```
 note running `source /path/to/createcompany.sql` is no longer needed.
-This will create two tables with some placeholder data rows ~~, and a mySQL procedure used in creating a new company ~~.
+This will create two tables with some placeholder data rows.

 edit the `db/dbconfig-example.js` so it may look like this:
 ```js